BSc

 Apply Now

-Artificial Intelligence and Robotics, at Aberystwyth University, involves the development of artificial systems, and is becoming increasingly relevant in commercial and domestic life.
+BSc Artificial Intelligence and Robotics at Aberystwyth University involves the development of artificial systems, which is becoming increasingly relevant in commercial, industrial and domestic life.

 Course Overview

-Why study Artificial Intelligence and Robotics at Aberystwyth?
+Why study Artificial Intelligence and Robotics at Aberystwyth University?

 • Employability is embedded in the structure of this degree.

-• You will have access to mobile and aerial robots, vision and motion tracking systems, micro controller systems and laser scanners.
+• The department has mobile, sailing and aerial robots, manipulator arms, vision and motion tracking systems, micro controller systems and laser scanners.

 • You will have access to dedicated Linux, Mac OS X laboratories and central servers.